chung-leong/react-seq/examples/wordpress/README.md

 # WordPress Example

-In this example, we're going to build past that displays WordPress articles with infinite scrolling.
+In this example, we're going to build page that displays WordPress articles with infinite scrolling.
 For this purpose, we're going to employ the [`useProgress`](../../doc/useProgressive.md) hook.
 It's a specialized hook designed for loading data into a component.
 It acts sort of as a translator of data from the async world, turning promises into objects and async generators into arrays.